-In today’s work environment, many spend long hours sitting at our desks.
+In the modern workplace, it’s common for people to spend extended periods seated at their desks.
 This sedentary lifestyle can lead to various health issues, including poor posture, back pain, and decreased energy levels.
-However, incorporating simple exercises into your workday can help counteract these effects, boost productivity, and improve overall well-being.
+However, incorporating simple desk exercises into your workday can help counteract these effects, boost productivity, and improve overall well-being.
 Here are some effective desk exercises, along with their benefits and recommended frequency.

 1. Seated Leg Raises